Read this post to discover 10 eye-opening reasons why play is important to child development.

-I’ve done a more research-heavy look into the importance of play here – so if science is your thing check it out as well!
+I’ve done a more research-heavy look into the importance of play here – so if science is your thing and you want to check out all the references go on over and have a read!

 Why is Play Important?